pravinkumarravi/terminal-php/README.md

 ![PHP Web Terminal](terminal-php.png)

+This project provides two different web-based terminal implementations built with PHP for the backend:

+1. **terminal.php** - A feature-rich terminal using Vue.js, Tailwind CSS, and vanilla JavaScript
+2. **xterm-terminal.php** - A modern terminal using xterm.js for an authentic terminal experience

-This project provides a simple, single-file web-based terminal built with PHP for the backend and Vue.js, Tailwind CSS, and vanilla JavaScript for the frontend.
-It allows you to execute shell commands directly from your web browser, with real-time output streaming.
+Both terminals allow you to execute shell commands directly from your web browser with real-time output.

 **⚠️ SECURITY WARNING:** This script allows arbitrary command execution on the server where it is hosted. **It is highly recommended to password-protect this file or delete it when not in active use to prevent unauthorized access and potential security breaches.**